 Immunotherapy is often recommended for people who have developed severe side effects from medication, or when symptoms do not respond well to medication.
 Immunotherapy may also be helpful for people who have frequent, unavoidable exposure to allergens.

 Immunotherapy increases your resistance to allergens and reduces the need for medications.
 Initially, you will be given shots of weakened solutions of purified allergen extracts 1-2 times per week.
 As you continue with the shots, the doses will be made progressively stronger.
 In approximately 3-6 months, your doses will be at the most concentrated, or maintenance, level.

-Once your injections are at maintenance level, the frequency of injections will be reduced to every 2-4 weeks.
-Your doctor will monitor your immune response periodically by skin testing.
+When your injections are at maintenance level, the frequency of injections will be reduced to every 2-4 weeks.
+Your immune response will be monitored periodically by skin testing.
 Treatment will continue for about 3-5 years until your allergic response has been significantly reduced or eliminated.